petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 TODO: Notebooks for education.

+It's okay to write code that only does one thing!
+That is, not all code needs to be a generalized, multi-purpose tool.
+And notebooks fall in this category.
+Many times, the code in the notebook is there to generate artifacts for a paper.

+If you need to start parameterizing things, get that out of the notebook.

+Don't go too crazy with DRY though.
+Make sure the things run reproducibly first.
+You can build tools after you prove the algorithms work, and can look back on the notebooks to develop test cases.

+Rule of 3.

 ## 1. Use version control

 If you're going to use a notebook to provide evidence to prove a point,